dethrace-labs/dethrace/README.md

 Dethrace is an attempt to learn how the 1997 driving/mayhem game [Carmageddon](https://en.wikipedia.org/wiki/Carmageddon) works behind the scenes and rebuild it to run natively on modern systems.

 ## Progress
-Follow us on Twitter to get notified of updates!
+(Follow us on Twitter to get notified of updates!)

+#### Last updated Feb 6 2022
-33% of functions implemented _as of Feb 6 2022._
+- 33% of functions implemented
+- Latest screenshot:

 ![Screen Shot 2022-01-28 at 1 03 35 PM](https://user-images.githubusercontent.com/78985374/152665901-ce835fb6-fd53-44de-bcd3-eba7ac931755.png)